agriyakhetarpal/hugo-python-distributions/README.md

 Binaries for `hugo` through these wheels are available for Hugo versions **0.121.2** and above.
 If you need an older version of `hugo` that is not available through this package, please consider using the [official Hugo binaries](https://github.com/gohugoio/hugo/releases).

 Please refer to the section on [Supported platforms](#supported-platforms) for a list of wheels available for supported platforms and architectures.
 If it does, jump to the [Quickstart](#quickstart) section to get started.

+> [!WARNING]
+> Owing to the limitations of overall sizing available on [PyPI](https://pypi.org/project/hugo/#history) for `hugo`, only the most recent versions of Hugo are available for download through `pip`, and older versions of these wheels will be deleted to make space for newer releases.
+If you need an older version of Hugo, please consider using the wheels that have been uploaded to the [GitHub releases](https://github.com/agriyakhetarpal/hugo-python-distributions/releases) page or the [official Hugo binaries](https://github.com/gohugoio/hugo/releases).
+The former can be done via `pip` by downloading the `.whl` file, or through `pipx` using the URL directly (recommended).
+For example, if you need Hugo 0.122.0, you can run `pipx install "https://github.com/agriyakhetarpal/hugo-python-distributions/releases/download/v0.122.0/hugo-0.122.0-cp311-cp311-win_amd64.whl"` to download and install the wheel for Hugo 0.122.0 on Windows for Python 3.11.

 ## Documentation